saplinganon/imissfauna.com/README.md

 - `TWITTER_BEARER_TOKEN=XXXX` for loading tweets, which we use to discover members/premiere streams.
 Can be issued from https://developer.twitter.com/ , which is free but requires your account to be approved as a Twitter dev.
+- `WATCH_CHANNEL_HANDLE=@xxxx` sets the channel link at the bottom of the page.
+If unset, uses the old /channel/...
+URL format.

 One of the following variable sets are needed to configure the database: